-Karol consults on the Television Credits Committee for the Writer’s Guild of America West.
-She’s a member of the Writer’s Guild of America West and the Society of Children’s Book Authors and Illustrators.
-She is the recipient of the Danny Arnold National Scholarship Award for Screenwriting and was a Sundance Screenwriting Lab Finalist.
+Hoeffner is a consultant for the Television Credits Committee for the Writer’s Guild of America West.
+She was the recipient of the Danny Arnold National Scholarship Award for Screenwriting and a Sundance Screenwriting Lab Finalist.

-The University of Texas at Austin: Ph.D, Film Theory and Screenwriting
+The University of Texas at Austin: ABD, Film Theory and Screenwriting

-University of North Texas: M.F.A., Education with a Mass Media Specialization
+University of North Texas: M.E., Education and Mass Communication

 Southern Methodist University: B.F.A., Journalism and English